 Status - Dec 2020 - Have done two upgrades from Catalina and validated results.
-To do: a jump upgrade from High Sierra/Mojave to Big Sur to see how this goes.
+Need to do: a jump upgrade from High Sierra/Mojave to Big Sur to see how this goes.

-Like many others I upgraded my main Apple macOS based media machine to Catalina in late 2019 and rather than giving myself a nice Christmas present I found that Catalina update broke the iTunes media management application.
+Like many others I upgraded my main Apple macOS based media machine to Catalina in late 2019.
+Rather than giving myself a nice Christmas present I found that the Catalina update broke the iTunes media management application.
 In particular the shift from iTunes to new Music, TV and Podcast and inbuilt media sharing broke:

 - Being able to have single folder / directory for all your iTunes media and

 - The iTunes cover art that had been collected over many year of importing media into iTunes vanished

 To help others who came across the same problems I posted on: "macOS Catalina and iTunes Media Files" and have received quite a few feedback and thanks notes on this posting and people have asked if "macOS Big Sur" either further breaks or fixes some of the problems with the new Cataline media applications:

 Earlier this year I was having serious problems working with my iTunes library following the transition to Catalina, and your article was an indispensible resource as I worked to resolve a series of issues.
 Thank you so much for having taken the time to research and write it!

 This month I've upgraded many of my Macs to Big Sur, but my main iTunes library lives on a 2013 iMac that is not Big Sur upgradeable, so I've got to manually migrate my library from that machine (Catalina) to one of my newer Macbook Pros (Big Sur), probably using a cloned external HD.

 Given what a mess the Music app has become, I'm worried about this transition, particularly album artwork, since that's now stored in Library/Containers/com.apple.AMPArtworkAgent/Data/Documents, and I'm not sure if I can just copy that wholesale to the new machine as well.